 If you need to pursue a claim against Amazon, your arbitration will be governed and heard by the American Arbitration Association.
 A rough outline of the process is as follows:

 - You or your Amazon arbitration lawyer must issue a “Demand for Arbitration” notifying Amazon of your dispute, the nature of the dispute, and what you believe the outcome should be.
 A copy of the letter must be sent to both Amazon at the address of their registered agent and filed with the American Arbitration Association.

 - Your demand will be reviewed by Amazon’s lawyers.
 Many claims settle at this point if your demand is reasonable.

 - If you are unable to settle your dispute, it will be heard by AAA arbitrators chosen by the parties.

 - Once your dispute has been heard by the arbitrators, they will render a binding decision.

 The critical step is in drafting the Demand for Arbitration.
 A thorough, yet concise, demand will shape the dispute and likely determine your likelihood of success.
 For this reason, you should consider working with an Amazon arbitration attorney if you are considering a claim.

-If you have a dispute with Amazon, an Amazon lawyer from ESQgo, PC can help you understand your options.
+If you have a dispute with Amazon, a lawyer from ESQgo®, PC can help you understand your options.
 From drafting the demand to representing you in your arbitration, we help our clients get the outcome they deserve.
 Contact us today to discuss your case and how we can help.